 All documents submitted to the court clerk for filing must also be provided to the other party; this is called "service of process".
 You are responsible for having someone over the age of 18 and not a party to the case, serve a copy of all documents on the other party.

 Self-help books are available at your local library, law library, or book store.
-You may also obtain further information on completing your paperwork, service and filing through the Family Law Facilitator's office.
-Since it is difficult to answer questions about legal forms over the telephone, in most cases it is necessary for you to present all of your paperwork to the Family Law Facilitator in person .
+For family law or domestic violence matters you may also obtain further information on completing your paperwork, service and filing through the Family Law Facilitator's office.
 Always bring with you copies of your prior court orders and related documentation to support your case.